potetm/phi/README.md

 When you see `conn` it is referring to an [atom](http://clojure.org/atoms) which contains a `db`.

-When you see `db` it is referring to a data structure representing the current state of your application.
+When you see `db` it is referring to a data structure representing a single state of your application.

 Phi has no opinion about what you should use for your `db` data structure.
 You can use seqs, lists, maps, vectors, or even a raw JavaScript object.
-Use what you think is best.
+Choose what you think is best.

 That being said, I suspect you'll have the most flexibility with either DataScript or an associative structure (maps and vectors).
 My personal favorite, and the project which partially